Friday, June 30, 2006

 Jack Daniels will do.
 God loves us

-in many different ways
+in many different ways.
+I’m sure there

 will be more, the Internet porn bills I’ll